 Reading further, Jesus tells us that the tenants even resorted to killing the landowner’s own son.

 “But when the tenants saw the son, they said to each other, ‘This is the heir.
 Come, let’s kill him and take his inheritance.’
 39So they took him and threw him out of the vineyard and killed him.” (vv.
 38–39).

 Jesus then posed a question for his listeners: “When the owner of the vineyard comes, what will he do to those tenants?” (v.
 40).
-Now that you know the story’s details, how should the landowner have responded to the tenants’ actions? . . .
+Now that we know the story’s details, how should the landowner have responded to the tenants’ actions? . . .
 The answer is straightforward: The landowner was to deal severely with the tenants, thereafter handing the vineyard over to others who’d serve the landowner appropriately.
 At this stage, the parable’s listeners — the Jewish leaders — haven’t yet realized what Jesus meant.